shravan-kuchkula/udacity-data-eng-proj-1/etl-aws-emr-data-lake-python/README.md

 1. Once the cluster is ready, we can ssh into the master node from your terminal session.
 This will connect you to the EMR cluster.
 ![ssh-emr](images/ssh-emr.png)

 2. Now you can transfer your files to /home/hadoop and then run the `spark-submit` command to submit your spark jobs.
+Make sure you update the `dl.cfg` with your S3 creds.

 ![scripts](images/scripts.png)